habeebtc/PowershellPodcatcher/README.md

 # PowershellPodcatcher
 A simple powershell script for downloading podcasts

+Written and tested on Windows 10 using Powershell 5.1.
+You may have mixed results on other platform/version combinations, but that's why this is open source - so you can take it and adapt it to your needs.

 ## Usage

 First you must obtain the RSS feed URL.
 The easiest way to do this is via https://podcastaddict.com/